bitrise-io/devcenter/_articles/en/infrastructure/available-stacks.md

 ## What's preinstalled

-Every time we create or update a Stack we create a "System Report" for it too.
+Every time we create or update a Stack we publish a "System Report" for it as well.
 The System Reports include the list of preinstalled tools and their version on the stack.
 The System Report scripts are also open source, so if you want to run it yourself or you want to add another tool / system check, feel free to send us a pull request!

 You can find every available stack's System Report on [GitHub](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports).